 Acute toxicity causes rash, abdominal pain, increased intracranial pressure, and vomiting.

-Chronic toxicity causes rash, increased intracranial pressure, sparse and coarse hair, dry and rough skin, and arthralgia; risk of fractures is increased, especially in the elderly.
+Chronic toxicity causes rash, increased intracranial pressure, sparse and coarse hair, dry and rough skin, and arthralgia; risk of fractures is increased, especially in the older people.

 Diagnose based on clinical findings.